Search Railroad Sites For:

 Another view of downtown Fort Worth.

-Next we went under the former Missouri Pacific mainline to El Paso now Union Pacific.
-We continued through a semi industrial area to 8th Avenue which we turned to run along.
-Here we entered a small yard where the GVR 2199 cut off to run around the train.
-Now during this operation I will show you each train car in our consist.
+The train went under the former Missouri Pacific mainline to El Paso, now the Union Pacific.
+We continued through a semi-industrial area to 8th Avenue, which we ran next to.
+Here we entered a small yard where GVR 2199 cut off to run around the train.

 Inside Coach 209.